anurag-kqi/MI-7-systems/Team_03/Project-Day-to-day-task.md

 	Vinay
 	Swapnil

 	Tasks :
 		work in team of two.
 			Siddhant/Sakshi :  Working on persistancy layer
-Vinay/Swapnil:     Working on alingment and Delete Function
+			Vinay/Swapnil:Working on alingment and Delete Function